davidfekke/fek.io/src/blog/2021-06-21/how-to-add-tags-to-your-gatsby-blog.md

 }
 ```

-This creates an array that I can use in my render to display the tags in my post.
+This creates an array that I can use in my render function to display the tags in my post.

 ```javascript
 {tags.length > 0 &&